Justin-Valle/Justin-Valle/README.md

 <h1 align="center">Hi 👋 I'm Justin Valle</h1>

 # 💫 About Me :
-I'm a Software Engineering student at York University, passionate about developing innovative solutions using machine learning, AI, and software development.
+I'm a Computer Science student at York University, passionate about developing innovative solutions using machine learning, AI, and software development.
 I thrive on tackling challenging projects and contributing to the tech community with creative problem-solving.

 ## 🚀 What I'm Up To